meshcloud/meshcloud-docs/docs/marketplace.service-management-area.md

 ## Development & Testing

-By default, anything that you create in your Service Management Area will not be available to anyone else and requires approval.
+By default, anything that you create in your Service Management Area will be available to you inside the workspace and not directly published in the Service Catalog.
-However, for development & testing purposes, you can consume any of your created platform services mentioned above in **your own workspace**.
+For development & testing purposes you can consume any of your created platform services mentioned above in **your own workspace**.
 They will be marked as "Private".
 This will give you an idea of the user experience and allows you to debug any potential issues with the Platform Configuration or Terraform code.